renanorati/orautils/type/period.typ

       lferiados := datetime.feriados(vinicio, vfim);
     end if;
     -- --
+    if lferiados is not null and
+       lferiados is not empty then
       for i in lferiados.first .. lferiados.last
       loop
         -- verifica se esta no periodo
         if lferiados(i) between vinicio and vfim and standard.to_char(lferiados(i), 'D') between 2 and 6 then vqtd_feriados := vqtd_feriados + 1;
         end if;
       end loop;
+    end if;
     -- resultado
     return vqtd_feriados;
     -- --